Alstom Coradia: Coradia 1000

 The first British units entered service in 2001.
 The family is represented by two sub-families.
-The diesel-powered Coradia 1000 family consists of Class 175 (27 units) currently off lease, and Class 180 Adelante (14 units), a 125 mph high-speed train of which 12 units are used by Grand Central.
+The diesel-powered Coradia 1000 family consists of Class 175 (27 units) of which 7 units are currently undergoing testing with Great Western Railway, and Class 180 Adelante (14 units), a 125 mph high-speed train of which 10 units are used by Grand Central.

 Coradia Juniper

 The electric Coradia Juniper family consists of the Class 334 (used for Glasgow commuter services, 40 units), the Class 458 (used on routes from London Waterloo to Reading, 30 units), and formerly included the Class 460 (originally used for Gatwick Express airport services), which were incorporated into the 458 fleet by early 2016.